allyyblack/startup/README.md

 - Database: Displays the users and their pictures that they uploaded from a link.
 Currently the list of pickleball users is collected from local storage, but this will be database storage later.
 - Websocket: I used the setInterval function to periodically display a message.
 This will be replaced with WebSocket messages later.
 - Application Logic: The connect page uploads the image that the user implemented on the login page.

+## DB/Login deliverable

+For this deliverable a user is logged in and can see other available users to connect with that are stored in the database

+ MongoDB Atlas database created - done!
+ Stores data in MongoDB - done!
+ User registration - Creates a new account in the database. existing user - Stores a profile picture link in the database for the given user.
+ Use MongoDB to store credentials - Stores both user and their profile.
+ Restricts functionality - You cannot view other users until you are logged in